Travel and holiday accidents claims

 Not obtaining an Global Health Insurance Card (GHIC)

 UK-issued European Health Insurance Cards (EHICs) are still valid and offer the same cover as GHICs in the EU.
-Once your EHIC has expired, you’ll be able to replace it with a GHIC.
+Once your EHIC has expired, you will be able to replace it with a GHIC.

-A GHIC or an EHIC is not an alternative to travel insurance as it does not provide private medical treatment, cover for lost or stolen property or repatriation to the UK if your injuries are serious.
+A GHIC or an EHIC is not an alternative to travel insurance.
+It does not provide private medical treatment, cover for lost or stolen property or repatriation to the UK if your injuries are serious.

 Failing to inform your bank you’re on holiday

 Some banks will block any payments being made abroad if this is deemed as “unusual activity on your account”.
 Make sure you contact them in advance so you can use your credit/debit cards without any issues.